 Baby Fat, Jowl Fat and Under Chin Fat Accumulation

-Baby fat is characterized by fat accumulating in the lower half of the face from the chin/jowl junction all the way to the jaw.
-Existing since the childhood, baby fat tends to co-exist with excessive fat in the under chin area, causing a chubby look.
-Recommended treatment is extra-fine precision liposuction with flat headed cannulas.
+Baby fat is characterized by fat accumulating in the lower face from the chin/jowl junction to the jaw angle.
+It exists since childhood.
+Characteristically, the “baby fat deformity” usually co-exists with excessive fat existence in the under chin area, causing a chubby look.
+The treatment is extra-fine precision liposuction with flat-headed cannulas.

 Magic Gel (AoMeiDing, Ao Mei Ding, an illegal substance) removal

 There are many types of illegal fillers in the world.
-One of the most widely used illegal substances is Magic Gel, a liquid plastic material invented in Ukraine, but used in more than one million Chinese.
-The characteristics of this substance is such that it migrates in the soft tissue and tends to accumulate in areas where the tissue is more loose.
+One of the most widely used illegal substances is Magic Gel, a liquid plastic material invented in Ukraine, but used in millions of Chinese.
+The characteristic of this substance is such that it migrates in the soft tissue and tends to accumulate in areas where the tissue is loose.
 While the migration nature causes tissue deformity and therefore, distorts the facial features, it also can easily cause infections years after the injection.
 The good news is that with the right history and physical examination, it is very likely that most of the injected Magic Gel could be removed via minimally invasive approaches, although multiple sessions of treatment may be needed.